-This current is coming from a relatively high voltage, high impedance source, and its value is largely unaffected by the operating voltage on the electronic circuit.
-In the standard, the body current (I_c) is limited by applying a test using the measuring instrument in Annex D, which roughly simulates a human body.
+This current comes from a relatively high voltage, high impedance source, and its value is largely unaffected by the operating voltage on the electronic circuit.
+In this standard, the body current (I_c) is limited by applying a test using the measuring instrument in Annex D, which roughly simulates a human body.